-Ephesians 2: 1-5; "God's Merciful Intervention", Message # 11 in a series entitled - "The Exceeding Greatness of His Power", a Bible Study prepared by Pastor Paul Rendall on July 10th, 2019, for those gathered at his home.
+Ephesians 2: 1-5; "God Being Rich in Mercy", Message # 11 in a series entitled - "The Exceeding Greatness of His Power", Delivered by Pastor Paul Rendall on January 7th, 2024, in the Morning Worship Service.

 The words in verse 1, "hath He quickened" in the King James, or "He made alive" in the other good translations, are not in the original Greek text.
 It literally reads - "And you, who were dead in trespasses and sins, in which you once walked..."
-The words "He made alive were added there in verse 1, by the translators; very properly I believe, in order to bring forth the great contrast and theme of our deadness in sins with what He, God, does for His elect when He comes and raises them from the dead spiritually speaking.
-It is of God's great mercy that it is so.
-And so these words - "He made alive" were supplied in order to conduct and lead our minds to the truth which Paul is going to state plainly in verse 5 - "Even when we were dead in trespasses, He made us alive together with Christ."
+The words "He made alive" were added there in verse 1, by the translators.
+They were added very properly I believe, in order to set forth the great contrast between our being dead spiritually before we come to Christ, and being made alive spiritually when we do.

+God is the only One who can give spiritual life.
+And so these words - "He made alive" were supplied in verse 1 in order to lead our minds to the truth which Paul is going to state plainly in verse 5 - "Even when we were dead in trespasses, He made us alive together with Christ."
 There has been no violence done in the adding of these words in verse 1.
+The truth that I would have you to think about at this time, is that our deadness in trespasses and sins is no barrier to the exercise of God's great power, in raising us from the dead, spiritually speaking.
+This truth is reinforced by the truth found in verse 4, that God is rich in mercy.